10 Video Production Best Practices to Boost Conversion Rates

 7. Follow the “Goldilocks Principle”

-The Goldilocks Principle suggests that people want just the right amount of something.
 It can be used in pricing strategies, where companies have a lower-tier price, a mid-range price, and more premium price for their products or pricing plans.

 For video production best practices, this principle applies to the length of your video.
 When in doubt, take only the necessary amount to explain or show something in your video.

 Anything that’s too short might not be enough time to convey the most important information to audiences.
 But anything too long might drag on and lose people’s attention.
 Aim to deliver a video that’s just right in length.

 You might have to revisit your script and go back to your editing a few times to really cut out the fat and get to the point, but consider it an important step to making sure you create the best video you possibly can.

-8. Match the Visuals and Music to the Video’s Message
+8. Match the visuals and music to the video’s message

 When you’re in the editing phase of your video, pay attention to the B-roll, music, and consider the inclusion of a music visualizer.
 B-roll are clips that usually go over the main timeline of your video, especially when you’re dealing with talking heads or narrated videos.